 In the fee-for-service world, we were always worried about coverage and cost.
 But looking forward, we’ll be able to get back to the basics, making it imperative we focus on empowering the patient and setting specific goals for them.

-The greatest impact of telerehab, in my view is on the patient, their family and their community.
+The greatest impact of digital therapy, in my view is on the patient, their family and their community.
 Telerehab reduces travel time and related stresses for the patient.
-Over the past 15 years, study after study has documented patient satisfaction and support for telehealth services.
+Over the past 15 years, study after study has documented patient satisfaction and support for telehealth and digital therapy services.

-With all of the new opportunity in front of us and the incredible benefits it brings to our patients, I strongly believe PT’s should implement telerehab and redefine post acute care.
+With all of the new opportunity in front of us and the incredible benefits it brings to our patients, I strongly believe PT’s should implement digital therapy and redefine post-acute care.
 Let’s face it, healthcare is changing.
 But the more we engage and leverage these new technologies into our practice, the better our care delivery will be.
 And in the end, that is something we can all get excited about.